patrickxrivera/node-telegram-bot/README.md

 - [ ] Ensure social media accounts are deep linked on mobile
 - [x] Add commands for all social media platforms that links to member's accounts
 - [ ] Render all commands when an unknown query is received
+- [ ] Allow user to press back on inline keyboard to go to previous keyboard
 - [x] Display list of commands on open
 - [x] Spice it up with emoji's